 Or if we went out to eat and there weren't any gluten-free dishes, I would totally bail on my gluten-free diet and went for my favourites (often the shrimp tacos, wheat flour tortillas and all.)

-In the moment of choosing the food, I really didn't want to be restricted and held prisoner by my gluten sensitivity.
-So I'd just end up eating what I wanted to and then I'd promise myself I'd do better next time.
+In the moment of choosing the food, I really didn't want to be restricted and be held prisoner by my gluten sensitivity.

 As I was laid up in bed with no relief in sight from my gluten bloating, I would swear that I would never eat gluten again.

-9. Can you "cure" gluten intolerance with diet?
+🍎Can you "cure" gluten intolerance with diet?

 You can avoid all the nasty symptoms of gluten intolerance by eating a gluten-free diet.
-Whether or not you consider that a "cure" is up to you.

-But here's the thing: most of the time, when gluten sensitivity develops, it's here to stay.
-So if you're like me and want to side-step any and all of those side-effects from eating gluten, going gluten-free for life is the closest thing to a cure we're gonna get (right now) and that's fine with me.
-Getting started with gluten-free eating is easier than it's ever been!
+So if you're like me and want to side-step any and all of those side-effects from eating gluten, going gluten-free for life is the closest thing to a cure we're gonna get (right now).

-And even if you're not 100% sure you're gluten sensitive, why not try going gluten-free and see if the symptoms you're experiencing go away!
+And even if you're not 100% sure you're gluten sensitive, why not try going gluten-free and see if the symptoms you're experiencing go away?

 You can get started by grabbing my Gluten-Free PDF Meal plan here.